Seunadex/method_tracer/README.md

 ## Code of Conduct

-Everyone interacting in the MethodTracer project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/Seunadex/method_tracer/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the RubyMethodTracer project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/Seunadex/ruby_method_tracer/blob/main/CODE_OF_CONDUCT.md).